 We confirm the age of each employee when forming an employment contract.
-In addition, we do not take or hold any travel documents or identity cards of our employees, unless required for visa issuance or renewal, and our personnel procedures ensure free access to relevant documents for our employees.
+In addition, we do not take or hold any travel documents or identity cards of our employees, unless required for visa issuance or renewal, etc., and our personnel procedures ensure free access to relevant documents for our employees.

 Rakuten Group Sustainable Procurement Instruction

 Having a shared understanding with our suppliers of what sustainability represents is essential in advancing sustainability across our supply chains.
-Rakuten therefore formulated “Rakuten Group Sustainable Procurement Instruction” as part of the Rakuten Group Regulations.
+Rakuten therefore formulated the “Rakuten Group Sustainable Procurement Instruction” as part of the Rakuten Group Regulations.

-This instruction sets expectations for suppliers and is designed to ensure that suppliers conduct business ethically in compliance with laws and regulations, and to conserve the environment and to protect the health, safety, and fair treatment of workers, including the prohibition of child labor and any forms of forced labor.
+This instruction sets expectations for suppliers and is designed to ensure that suppliers conduct business ethically in compliance with laws and regulations, to conserve the environment and to protect the health, safety and fair treatment of workers, including the prohibition of child labor and any forms of forced labor.
 Rakuten is currently working closely with suppliers to implement the items outlined in the instruction.